-Fancy a slice of truly groundbreaking television?
+Fancy a slice of genuinely groundbreaking television?
 Then look no further than the Channel 4 drama Queer as Folk.
-Now celebrating its 21st Birthday this is a show that not only changed gay representation on TV.
+Now celebrating its 21st Birthday, this is a show that not only changed gay representation on TV.
 But also enabled many LGBTQ people to come out from the shadows as national TV finally offered a reflection of their lives.
 And while some aspects may now seem dated, Queer as Folk still shines with humour, power and sexuality.
 Shocking, engaging and enthralling in equal measure on its realise.
 While finally placing LGBTQ stories and characters on prime time TV, duly smashing the rainbow coloured glass ceiling.

 Generation War (Unsere Mütter, unsere Väter)